bsmith96/Qlab-Scripts/README.md

 This is designed for when your PA changes after you've started programming your Qlab – you've got a lot of audio cues already programmed, but now you need to change the crosspoints on every single one to allow you to use every channel available.
 This script creates a temporary cue, takes the crosspoints from that, and set the crosspoints of every selected cue to those defaults.
 It doesn't touch main levels (the top row).

+### 07 Which cues use output x

+**This script needs adapting**

+Quickly see which of the selected cues are routed to a specific output, to see how often it is used.

 ------

 ## 05 Fades